What is church membership?

 Why is church membership important?

 The gathered assembly possesses a delegated authority from Jesus to identify and affirm valid professions of faith (see Matthew 16:13-19 and 18:15-20).
-Therefore membership at one level means your confession of Christ being validated as legitimate by an authorized assembly of God’s people.
+Therefore membership, at one level, means your confession of Christ has been validated as legitimate by an authorized assembly of God’s people.
 Not only is membership an official affirmation of your profession of faith, but membership is also a commitment to fulfill the relational responsibilities the Bible calls Christians to live out with one another.

-We never want church to end up being an event we attend or a place to go.
+We never want church to be an event we attend or a place to go.
 Church is the people to whom we belong, we are called to serve, and have submitted ourselves to for our continued discipleship.

 Learn more about the significance of the Biblical metaphors describing membership.